hsapodaca/meditation-j/README.md

 ## Data Model
 ### Summary
-- Everything is an entity with a script.
+- Everything is an entity with an associated script.
 - Pairs of entities have one-directional relationships.
 (Meditator = friend -> meditation)
 - Scripts are plaintext: each line is a step, either `Speech` or `Pause`.
 Pauses track how many seconds to pause for.
   - `[Pause.]` *(for 1 second default)*